Checking and Requesting Permissions

 }

-The method returns an object of IUser — the user who confirmed the permission, or null if the permission was not confirmed.
+The method returns an instance of IUser — the user who confirmed the permissions, or null if the permissions were not confirmed.